 But of course you have to make money so what’s the solution?

-Write a pillar post/article that has the affiliate links (typically a product review like this one).
+Write a pillar post/article with affiliate links (typically a product review like this one).
 Then, in your posts when you’re referring to the product/service, instead of linking to the affiliate offer, link to the pillar article.

 This will minimize the affiliate links on your posts + helps improve your bounce rate (which we’ve discussed above).